Buddhinath/SAP/ABAP.md

 SAP stores timestamps in UTC time (similar to GMT time).
 If you deal with programs that create timestamp entries in DB records, you will notice a difference between the timestamp entry and the system time.
 This is because the system time is converted to UTC when storing the timestamp.

-To generate a timestamp from system time:
+To generate a UTC timestamp from system time:
 ```ABAP
 DATA lv_timestamp TYPE timestamp.
 GET TIME STAMP FIELD lv_timestamp.